Roof Installation Guide

 fixing shingles

-Building Regulations or Planning Permission Approval for Roofing
+Building Regulations & Planning Permission for New Roofing

 When you are re-roofing your home, this work will usually need building regulations approval.
 There are different rules depending on the type of roof that you’re working on.
 Below is an overview of the rules for different types of roofs: